barton-willis/ordmexpt/README.md

 The last I tried, my alternative `ordmexpt` function runs the testsuite with 54 unexpected failures.
 Of these failures, the alternative `approx-alike` determines that twenty of these failures are syntactic.
-Of the remaining, 34 failures, many are syntactic.
+Of the remaining 34 failures, many are syntactic.

+Running the testsuite calls `ordmexpt` about two million times.